private-attribution/draft/README.md

 ## Appendix

-### IPA specific certs
+### IPA-specific certs

-We check in self signed certs that are only for local development (and are not secure!
+We check in self-signed certs that are only for local development (and are not secure!
 They are in a public repo!)

 They will periodically expire.
 You can regenerate them with a compiled helper binary: